 Euthanasia

-On the one hand, the term Euthanasia may denote "assistance throughout the dying process", that is, support and accompaniment during the time leading up to death.
-In this sense, euthanasia entails the support of the dying person by giving care, pain-relieving treatment and personal comfort.
+The term Euthanasia is subject to a basic conceptual distinction.
+On the one hand, euthanasia may denote "assistance throughout the dying process", that is, support and accompaniment during the time leading up to death.
+In this sense, euthanasia entails the support of the dying person by giving care, pain-relieving treatment, and personal comfort.
 As such, its urgent necessity in the dying process is undisputed.
-Yet on the other hand "euthanasia" can also denote "assistance in achieving death", then entailing the killing or "letting die" of a dying, seriously ill or suffering person in accordance with their own expressed or assumed wishes or interests.
+Yet on the other hand, euthanasia can also denote "assistance in achieving death", then entailing the killing or "letting die" of a dying, seriously ill or suffering person in accordance with their own expressed or assumed wishes or interests.

 The issue of "assistance in achieving death" is discussed in the context of varying situations.